bimbomasheen/rp_flask_api/readme.md

 # Flask REST API Project

-This is a RESTful API built with Flask, SQLAlchemy, and Marshmallow, using SQLite as the database.
-It also includes OpenAPI documentation for easy understanding and usage of the API endpoints.
+This is a RESTful API built with Connexion, Flask, SQLAlchemy, and Marshmallow, using SQLite as the database.
+The API is defined through .yml with OpenAPI.
+A Swagger UI is also provided for.

 ## Technologies Used